Back to Integrations Guides

 Screenshot depicting an example of Conditional Logic rules.

-If you’d like more detail on what you can do with the Conditional Logic settings, visit Formidable Forms’ documentation to learn more.
+If you’d like more details on what you can do with the Conditional Logic settings, visit Formidable Forms’ documentation to learn more.

 Creating a Single Conditional Logic Rule

-To create conditional logic for my “Consultation Call – Design” appointment, I’ll need to make sure that the booking calendar only displays if the “Design” checkbox is selected in my “What services are you booking?” field.
+To create conditional logic for my “Consultation Call – Branding” appointment, I’ll need to make sure that the booking calendar only displays if the “Branding” checkbox is selected in my “Select your preferred appointment”.
 To do this, I need to make sure to:

-• Select the Radio Button option you want to filter it to.
-In this case, it would be “Design.”
+• Select the Drop Down option you want to filter it to.
+In this case, it would be “Branding.”

 The options you choose are the Field Label names when you created each form element, so make sure you choose helpful and clear names!